 Judy Sierra grew up in a creative, book-loving family.
 Her mother was a school librarian and her father was a photographer.

 As her parents read books aloud to her, Judy fell madly in love with poetry, beginning with Mother Goose.
-By third grade she was writing school reports in rhyme.
+By third grade she was writing some of her school reports in rhyme.

-When Judy was seven, her father built a puppet stage and her mother helped her make puppets.
+When Judy was seven, her father built a wooden puppet stage and her mother helped her make puppets out of cloth.
 Judy and her cousin charged kids twenty-five cents to see their shows, and learned that it is possible to make money in the arts.

 Artists often need day jobs, so Judy went to college and got a degree in library science.
-She combined library work with a career as a children's entertainer, performing on a San Francisco children's television series, and at schools and Renaissance fairs.
+She combined library work with a career as a children's entertainer, performing on a San Francisco children's television series, as a street artist, and at schools and Renaissance fairs.
 As an artist-in-the-schools, she taught children how to make puppets, write scripts, and put on shows.
+She named her puppet troupe after the nearby Sierra mountains of California, and later took the name of the troupe as her performing name and pen name.

 Judy studied folklore and mythology at UCLA and earned a Ph.D.
 She wrote her first picture books while she was a graduate student, retelling some of the folktales she found during her research.

 Over the years, Judy Sierra has worked with exceptional editors and illustrators to publish more than 35 books for children.
-These books have won awards such as the Aesop Prize from the American Folklore Society and the E.B.
+These books have won many awards, including the Aesop Prize from the American Folklore Society and the E.B.
 White Read-Aloud Award from the Association of Booksellers for Children.
-Two of her books were on the New York Times picture book bestsellers list.
+Two of her books were on the New York Times picture book bestseller list.
 The honors she values most highly are the state and national Children's Choice Awards that are voted on by young readers.
 Her latest Children's Choice Award, in 2020, comes from the state of Louisiana, for Imagine That!
 How Dr. Seuss Wrote 'The Cat in the Hat', illustrated by Kevin Hawkes.

 Today, Judy lives and writes in Portland, Oregon, with her husband, Bob, and their parti-poodle, Keiko.